dascw/sublime-translate/README.md

 * Script for translating large source files with Google Translate (translate.py).
 	* Version [2.0.1]
-* Plugin for refactoring files on a line-by-line basis with Google Translate (translate.sublime-package).
+* Plugin for translating files on a line-by-line basis with Google Translate (translate.sublime-package).
 	* Version [1.0.6]
 * (Hopefully, some useful tools to save you some time)